HariSekhon/Knowledge-Base/aws.md

 ### Mount the new volume by unchanging UUID for maximum stability

-Since partition numbers can change, find the UUID:
+Since device numbers can change on rare occasion, find and use the UUID instead:

 ```shell
 lsblk -o NAME,UUID